elchs/LetoDBf/Readme.txt

       * increase cached records timeout [ default is 1 second ] with setting
         DBI_BUFREFRESHTIME, or with: LETO_CONNECT( ,,,,,<nBufRefreshTime> )
         Do not exaggerate!, try 5 to 10 seconds [ values given as x / !100! s ]
+      * in need to determine if a MEMO-field is 'empty or not empty', without needing the content itself ( i.e. to display in a browse "MEMO" or "memo" if its empty ), use Leto_MemoIsEmpty(): needs no extra request to server, client knows that already
+      * try to activate network traffic compression with Leto_ToggleZip()
       * check if you can use TRANSACTIONs,
       * hire me! ;-)
  + high frequent changing data must be viewed